niallam22/llm-twin/tasks.md

 The script should exit with code 0 if all tests pass and non-zero if any test fails, with detailed error information in STDERR.

-Story 4: Refactor Data Crawlers to FastAPI Endpoints
+### Story 4A: Refactor Data Crawlers to FastAPI Endpoints - Schema Models and Link Crawler Endpoint

-[ ] Task 4.1.1: Create a new file src/api/schemas/crawler.py.
+[x] Task 4.1.1: Create a new file src/api/schemas/crawler.py.

 AC: The file src/api/schemas/crawler.py exists.

-[ ] Task 4.1.2: Define a Pydantic model LinkCrawlRequest in crawler.py with fields like link (HttpUrl) and user_info (e.g., a nested model with platform_user_id or username).
+[x] Task 4.1.2: Define a Pydantic model LinkCrawlRequest in crawler.py with fields like link (HttpUrl) and user_info (e.g., a nested model with platform_user_id or username).

 AC: The LinkCrawlRequest Pydantic model is defined for API input validation.

-[ ] Task 4.1.3: Define a Pydantic model RawTextCrawlRequest in crawler.py with fields like text (str), user_info (same as above), and optional metadata (dict or nested model, e.g., source_platform, original_url).
+[x] Task 4.1.3: Define a Pydantic model RawTextCrawlRequest in crawler.py with fields like text (str), user_info (same as above), and optional metadata (dict or nested model, e.g., source_platform, original_url).

 AC: The RawTextCrawlRequest Pydantic model is defined for API input validation.

-[ ] Task 4.1.4: Define Pydantic models for API responses, e.g., CrawlSuccessResponse (e.g., {"status": "submitted", "document_id": "..."}) and potentially standard error responses.
+[x] Task 4.1.4: Define Pydantic models for API responses, e.g., CrawlSuccessResponse (e.g., {"status": "submitted", "document_id": "..."}) and potentially standard error responses.

 AC: Pydantic models for API responses are defined for serialization.

-[ ] Task 4.2.1: Create a new file src/api/routers/crawling.py.
+[x] Task 4.2.1: Create a new file src/api/routers/crawling.py.

 AC: The file src/api/routers/crawling.py exists.

-[ ] Task 4.2.2: Initialize a FastAPI APIRouter instance in crawling.py.
+[x] Task 4.2.2: Initialize a FastAPI APIRouter instance in crawling.py.

 AC: An APIRouter is created in crawling.py.

-[ ] Task 4.2.3: Include the crawling router in the main FastAPI app in src/api/main.py using app.include_router.
+[x] Task 4.2.3: Include the crawling router in the main FastAPI app in src/api/main.py using app.include_router.

 AC: Endpoints defined in crawling.py will be accessible via the main application.

-[ ] Task 4.3.1: Implement a new async function for the POST /crawl/link endpoint in crawling.py.
+[x] Task 4.3.1: Implement a new async function for the POST /crawl/link endpoint in crawling.py.
 Annotate it with @router.post("/link", response_model=...).
 It should accept the LinkCrawlRequest model as the request body.

 AC: A FastAPI POST endpoint exists at /crawl/link.

-[ ] Task 4.3.2: Inside the /crawl/link endpoint function, extract user information from the request body.
+[x] Task 4.3.2: Inside the /crawl/link endpoint function, extract user information from the request body.
 Call the refactored UserDocument.get_or_create (with await) using the user info to get the user ID.

 AC: The endpoint correctly retrieves or creates a user record in Supabase based on the request payload.

-[ ] Task 4.3.3: Instantiate the CrawlerDispatcher from src/data_crawling/dispatcher.py within the endpoint function (or use dependency injection later).
+[x] Task 4.3.3: Instantiate the CrawlerDispatcher from src/data_crawling/dispatcher.py within the endpoint function (or use dependency injection later).

 AC: The CrawlerDispatcher is available within the endpoint.

-[ ] Task 4.3.4: Call dispatcher.get_crawler(link) to determine the appropriate crawler instance based on the input link.
+[x] Task 4.3.4: Call dispatcher.get_crawler(link) to determine the appropriate crawler instance based on the input link.
 Handle cases where no crawler is found (return HTTP 400).

 AC: The endpoint correctly identifies the crawler for a given link.

-[ ] Task 4.3.5: Call the selected crawler's extract(link=link, user=user_id) method (with await as crawler methods interacting with DB should be async).
+[x] Task 4.3.5: Call the selected crawler's extract(link=link, user=user_id) method (with await as crawler methods interacting with DB should be async).
 Handle potential exceptions during crawling/extraction (return HTTP 500).

 AC: The endpoint successfully invokes the extract method of the appropriate crawler.

-[ ] Task 4.3.6: Return an appropriate success response (e.g., CrawlSuccessResponse or a simple HTTP 202 Accepted) upon successful scheduling/completion of the crawl extraction.
+[x] Task 4.3.6: Return an appropriate success response (e.g., CrawlSuccessResponse or a simple HTTP 202 Accepted) upon successful scheduling/completion of the crawl extraction.

 AC: The /crawl/link endpoint returns a successful HTTP response upon completion.

+### Story 4B: Refactor Data Crawlers to FastAPI Endpoints - Raw Text Endpoint and Infrastructure

-[ ] Task 4.4.1: Implement a new async function for the POST /crawl/raw_text endpoint in crawling.py.
+[x] Task 4.4.1: Implement a new async function for the POST /crawl/raw_text endpoint in crawling.py.
 Annotate it with @router.post("/raw_text", response_model=...).
 It should accept the RawTextCrawlRequest model as the request body.

 AC: A FastAPI POST endpoint exists at /crawl/raw_text.

-[ ] Task 4.4.2: Inside the /crawl/raw_text endpoint function, extract user information and call UserDocument.get_or_create (with await) to get the user ID.
+[x] Task 4.4.2: Inside the /crawl/raw_text endpoint function, extract user information and call UserDocument.get_or_create (with await) to get the user ID.

 AC: The endpoint correctly retrieves or creates a user record in Supabase based on the request payload.

-[ ] Task 4.4.3: Process the incoming text and metadata.
+[x] Task 4.4.3: Process the incoming text and metadata.
 Decide on the target table (e.g., articles with platform='raw' or posts).

 AC: The logic determines how to store the raw text within the existing database schema.

-[ ] Task 4.4.4: Instantiate the appropriate Pydantic document model (e.g., ArticleDocument) with the processed text, metadata, and author_id.
+[x] Task 4.4.4: Instantiate the appropriate Pydantic document model (e.g., ArticleDocument) with the processed text, metadata, and author_id.

 AC: A Pydantic model instance is created representing the raw text input.

-[ ] Task 4.4.5: Call the refactored save method (with await) from documents.py to persist the document instance to the Supabase database.
+[x] Task 4.4.5: Call the refactored save method (with await) from documents.py to persist the document instance to the Supabase database.
 Handle potential errors (return HTTP 500).

 AC: The raw text data is successfully saved to the designated Supabase table.

-[ ] Task 4.4.6: Return an appropriate success response (e.g., including the ID of the newly created record) from the /crawl/raw_text endpoint.
+[x] Task 4.4.6: Return an appropriate success response (e.g., including the ID of the newly created record) from the /crawl/raw_text endpoint.

 AC: The /crawl/raw_text endpoint returns a successful HTTP response, and the data persistence triggers the CDC LISTEN/NOTIFY flow.

-[ ] Task 4.5.1: (Refinement) Refactor crawler/dispatcher instantiation in the API endpoints.
+[x] Task 4.5.1: (Refinement) Refactor crawler/dispatcher instantiation in the API endpoints.
 Consider creating instances once (e.g., using FastAPI's lifespan events or a simple cache) or using FastAPI's Depends for dependency injection if state management becomes complex.

 AC: Crawler/dispatcher instantiation is optimized for the API context.

-[ ] Task 4.6.1: Delete the AWS Lambda handler specific code (e.g., wrapper functions) within src/data_crawling/main.py or other files.
+[x] Task 4.6.1: Delete the AWS Lambda handler specific code (e.g., wrapper functions) within src/data_crawling/main.py or other files.

 AC: Lambda-specific handler code is removed from the Python source.

-[ ] Task 4.6.2: Delete the Dockerfile specifically for the data crawlers Lambda function (.docker/Dockerfile.data_crawlers).
+[x] Task 4.6.2: Delete the Dockerfile specifically for the data crawlers Lambda function (.docker/Dockerfile.data_crawlers).

 AC: The file .docker/Dockerfile.data_crawlers no longer exists.

-[ ] Task 4.7.1: Create or update the primary API Dockerfile (e.g., .docker/Dockerfile.api).
+[x] Task 4.7.1: Create or update the primary API Dockerfile (e.g., .docker/Dockerfile.api).
 Ensure it copies all necessary source code (src/api, src/core, src/data_crawling).

 AC: The API Dockerfile correctly includes crawler source code.

-[ ] Task 4.7.2: Ensure the API Dockerfile installs all dependencies, including those required by the crawlers (e.g., requests, beautifulsoup4, specific SDKs).
+[x] Task 4.7.2: Ensure the API Dockerfile installs all dependencies, including those required by the crawlers (e.g., requests, beautifulsoup4, specific SDKs).

 AC: The API Dockerfile installs dependencies needed for both API serving and crawling logic.

-[ ] Task 4.7.3: Set the CMD or ENTRYPOINT in the API Dockerfile to run the FastAPI application using uvicorn (e.g., uvicorn src.api.main:app --host 0.0.0.0 --port 80).
+[x] Task 4.7.3: Set the CMD or ENTRYPOINT in the API Dockerfile to run the FastAPI application using uvicorn (e.g., uvicorn src.api.main:app --host 0.0.0.0 --port 80).

 AC: The API Dockerfile correctly specifies the command to start the FastAPI server.

-[ ] Task 4.8.1: Add/Update the api service definition in docker-compose.yml.
+[x] Task 4.8.1: Add/Update the api service definition in docker-compose.yml.
 Configure it to build using the .docker/Dockerfile.api context.

 AC: An api service is defined in docker-compose.yml using the correct Dockerfile.

-[ ] Task 4.8.2: Remove the old data-crawlers service definition (or similar name for the Lambda service) from docker-compose.yml.
+[x] Task 4.8.2: Remove the old data-crawlers service definition (or similar name for the Lambda service) from docker-compose.yml.

 AC: The service definition for the old crawler Lambda is removed from docker-compose.yml.

-[ ] Task 4.8.3: Map the appropriate port for the api service in docker-compose.yml (e.g., 8000:80).
+[x] Task 4.8.3: Map the appropriate port for the api service in docker-compose.yml (e.g., 8000:80).

 AC: The API service port is correctly mapped in docker-compose.yml.

-[ ] Task 4.8.4: Ensure the api service in docker-compose.yml has necessary environment variables (e.g., SUPABASE_DB_URL) and potentially depends_on postgres (if local).
+[x] Task 4.8.4: Ensure the api service in docker-compose.yml has necessary environment variables (e.g., SUPABASE_DB_URL) and potentially depends_on postgres (if local).

 AC: The API service is configured with required environment variables and dependencies.

-[ ] Task 4.9.1: Update the Makefile command local-test-medium (and similar for other platforms) to use curl or a similar tool to send a POST request to http://localhost:8000/crawl/link with the appropriate JSON payload.
+[x] Task 4.9.1: Update the Makefile command local-test-medium (and similar for other platforms) to use curl or a similar tool to send a POST request to http://localhost:8000/crawl/link with the appropriate JSON payload.

 AC: The make local-test-medium command successfully calls the new FastAPI endpoint for link crawling.

-[ ] Task 4.9.2: Update the Makefile command local-ingest-data (if applicable) to use the new API endpoints.
+[x] Task 4.9.2: Update the Makefile command local-ingest-data (if applicable) to use the new API endpoints.

 AC: The make local-ingest-data command works with the refactored API.

-[ ] Task 4.9.3: Add a new Makefile command local-test-raw-text that uses curl to send a POST request to http://localhost:8000/crawl/raw_text with a sample JSON payload containing text and user info.
+[x] Task 4.9.3: Add a new Makefile command local-test-raw-text that uses curl to send a POST request to http://localhost:8000/crawl/raw_text with a sample JSON payload containing text and user info.

 AC: A make local-test-raw-text command exists and successfully calls the new FastAPI endpoint for raw text ingestion.

-Story 5: Adapt Feature Pipeline (Bytewax)
+### Story 5: Adapt Feature Pipeline (Bytewax)

 [ ] Task 5.1.1: Review the RabbitMQSource configuration in src/feature_pipeline/main.py.
 Confirm it reads from the same queue name that the cdc-listener is publishing to (check configuration in core/config.py).